What is the SER?

 SER objectives

-• and a fair distribution of income.
+- Promoting sustainable growth and an inclusive society with a fair distribution of income.

 The SER is independent